drkaizeng/fingers_in_the_pi/docs/initial_setup/bak.md

   Once the above changes have been saved, you can click on the `Remote Development` icon in the left-hand bar of the window. `rpi` should appear.
 Click on the open folder icon to the right of `rpi` to open a folder on the Pi.
 VS Code will remember this folder has been opened before.
 So next time when we click on the Remote Development icon, we will see a list of folders that we have worked on before.

+  After rebooting the Pi, `keychain` requires us to enter the SSH passphrase.
+VS Code does not seem to allow us to do this.
+The work-around is to open a terminal and log on to the Pi there.
+Once the connection is authenticated, VS Code should be able to connect to the Pi again.